 While these are the very exercises he hates the most, he clocks up 150 miles or more every week.
 It’s like he’s in constant preparation for a triathlon or the next ultramarathon race over 100 miles.

 “If you’re willing to suffer, and I mean suffer, your brain and body once connected together, can do anything.”

 - David Goggins

-Now that we’ve checked out David’s everyday workout routine, let’s take a look at the David Goggins diet.
+Now that we’ve checked out the David Goggins workout routine, let’s take a look at the David Goggins diet plan.

 How Does David Fuel His Training?